 Methylphenidate is a psycho-stimulant drug that works on the central nervous system.
 It is frequently prescribed as a treatment for ADHD and ADD under the brand names Ritalin and Concerta.

 Methylphenidate comes in pill form for therapeutic use.
 Some other common trade names for methylphenidate include Methylin and Metadate.

 While methylphenidate has been studied for more than 50 years and is considered safe for use when taken as prescribed, it does have the potential for abuse and, in turn, dependency and addiction.

-It can also have significant side effects when misused.
+Methylphenidate can also have significant side effects when it is misused.
 Consider that:

 - More and more young adults are misusing methylphenidate for study purposes; drugs like Ritalin and Concerta are commonly referred to as “smart drugs” or “study drugs.”

 - Addiction can result when methylphenidate is taken in doses and/or via methods (e.g. injection or snorting) other than those prescribed.

 Statistics show that prescriptions for methylphenidate are increasing steadily each year and, in turn, so is the problem of methylphenidate abuse.

 When misused, and especially when taken intravenously, the effects of methylphenidate can mimic the effects of cocaine.
 There are many signs of methylphenidate abuse that may show up in users.
 They include—but are not limited to—the following: